GwendolineRodriguez/Wordle/README.md

 # Wordle

-A clone of the famous word game
+A clone of the famous word game in React